-David Hill is a versatile journalist, reviewer, fiction writer, playwright and children’s writer.
+David Hill is a reviewer, fiction writer, playwright and children’s writer.
 Born in Napier, he spent fourteen years teaching before writing full-time.
 His many published books range from studies on poetry, to teenage fiction, for which he has received numerous prizes.
 His first young adult novel won the 1994 Times Educational Supplement Award for Special Needs.
-He won the 2002 Children's Literature Foundation Gaelyn Gordon Award for a Much-Loved Book and the 2003 LIANZA Esther Glen Medal, the 2013 NZ Post Junior Fiction Award, and the 2013 LIANZA Librarian’s Choice Award.
+He won the 2002 Children's Literature Foundation Gaelyn Gordon Award for a Much-Loved Book, the 2003 LIANZA Esther Glen Medal, the 2013 NZ Post Junior Fiction Award, and the 2013 LIANZA Librarian’s Choice Award.
 Hill is available to visit schools through the Writers in Schools programme, as well as lead Professional Development sessions for teachers.

 David Hill received the Esther Glen Award at the 1998 LIANZA Children's Book Awards for his novel Fat, Four-Eyed and Useless.

 In 2001, he published The High Wind Blows (Puffin), The Sleeper Wakes (Puffin), and The Name of the Game (Mallinson Rendel).
 The High Wind Blows and The Sleeper Wakes were listed as 2002 Storylines Notable Books.